 Free Research 51st State Ideas I A Whitepaper Discussion (Southern Company) Critical factors such as location and societal and economic parameters impact new gird design A future grid will likely be composed of distributed energy resources (DERs) and central station generation Utilities will be significantly involved in a future grid, to ensure safety, security, and reliability Southern Company proposes a future grid composed of DERs and central station generation From a consumer-centered perspective, Southern Company argues that there are many considerations at play when designing a new “51st State” electrical system, including critical factors such as location, societal and economic parameters, and consumer flexibility and choice.
 Southern Company suggests that given customer preference for new energy solutions, a new 51st State grid will likely be composed of distributed energy resources (DER) (split between distribution voltage and behind-the-meter resources), as well as some central station generation.
 In order to maintain a safe, reliable and cybersecure grid, the utility will have to be significantly involved, even if some of the system components are owned by the customer or a third party.
 For instance, utilities will need to install, own, operate, and maintain the EVSE (electric vehicle supply equipment) in much the same way as transmission and distribution grids.
 Author: Howard Smith, Southern Company This report was not written by or originated from any member of SEPA staff and SEPA does not endorse any opinions expressed in this paper.
-51st State Ideas | A Whitepaper Discussion Research report Name First Last Email CompanyTitlePhone (Optional)Job FunctionAdministrationBusiness DevelopmentCustomer RelationsDistributionEngineering & TechnicalGeneration & TransmissionPlanningProjects & ProgramsRegulatory, Policy & LegalOtherJob LevelC-levelVice PresidentDirectorManagerProfessional Submit This iframe contains the logic required to handle Ajax powered Gravity Forms.
-Sign me up to receive updates on Customer Solutions & Marketing, Strategy & Planning and Technology & Infrastructure?
+51st State Ideas | A Whitepaper Discussion Research report Name First Last Email CompanyTitlePhone (Optional)Job FunctionAdministrationBusiness DevelopmentCustomer RelationsDistributionEngineering & TechnicalGeneration & TransmissionPlanningProjects & ProgramsRegulatory, Policy & LegalOtherJob LevelC-levelVice PresidentDirectorManagerProfessional Submit Sign me up to receive updates on Grid Integration and Utility Business Models?